YoyoJesus/OS-Project2/README.md

 make clean
 ```

-When you run the program, you will then be prompted to enter a input file for the code to test:
+When you run the program, you will then be prompted to enter a input file for the code to test.
+This file must be in the same root directory of the codebase.
 ```{bash}
 ./bankers
 Enter the input file name: